hot-glue-for-rails/hot-glue/README.md

 Section #1 is to create a new Rails app.
 (Or you can do that yourself.)

-Section #2 is to setup Rspec, FactoryBot, and Faker.
+Section #2 is to setup Rspec, FactoryBot, and Faker — choose 2B for Rspec0

-Section #4 is optional but highly recommended.
+Skip #3 and #4 is optional. #5 is optional but recommended.

-Section #5 is where you will pick a CSS Framework (Bootstrap, Tailwind, or none)

-Section #6 is for two support gems (Kaminari) for Hot Glue

-Section #7 is for Hot Glue itself
+Sectoin #6 is for Hot Glue itself, and Section #7 is for Kaminari

 You will also need section #8 to setup Devise if you want authentication.